Priyanshu9898/Oral-Disease-Classification/README.md

 - OOP Principles

 ## Installation
-    To install and run the Contact Management App locally, follow these steps:
+    To install and run the App locally, follow these steps:

 # How to run Backend?
 ### STEPS: